raspberrypilearning/sensing-science/lesson-8/lesson.md

 ##Lesson Summary

-- As part of a lesson on car safety and stopping distances students are able to simulate an emergency stop at different speed limits and use the data to calculate their own thinking distance.
+- As part of a lesson on car safety and stopping distances, students are able to simulate an emergency stop at different speed limits and use the data to calculate their own thinking distance.

 ##Starter

 - Show students a range of carefully selected video clips to highlight the importance of road safety.
 Brainstorm the factors that might affect how quickly it is possible to stop your car in an emergency.

 ##The Data Logger

-- To access the resources for this investigation, open a LXTerminal and type:
-From LXTerminal type: `sudo python3 reaction_times.py`
+- To access the resources for this investigation, open LXTerminal and type: `sudo python3 reaction_times.py`

 ##Setting up the data logger.

 1. Enter the class name.
 This will become the file name for the saved data.
-1. Enter a speed limit such as 70 mph (a Motorway or fast dual carriage way).
+1. Enter a speed limit such as 70 mph (as on a motorway or fast dual carriage way).
 1. Invite the students to come to the Raspberry Pi one at a time to obtain their results.

 ##Carrying out the experiment

 - Enter your name when prompted on the screen.
-- Press the enter key or the button the Sense Hat when you are ready to start.
+- Press the enter key or the button the Sense HAT when you are ready to start.

 ![set_up](images/reaction_time.png)

 - The green traffic light will come on between 3 and 10 seconds.
-- As soon as you see the red traffic light appear either press the button on the Sense Hat or the enter key on the keyboard.
+- As soon as you see the red traffic light appear either press the button on the Sense HAT or the enter key on the keyboard.
 - Your result will be logged.
 - Make a note of how quick your time was and how far you would have travelled.
 - Are you surprised about how far you travelled in that time period?